 That’s because it contains an overview of everything you must do to achieve compliance, which is expanded upon in each of the following standards.

-This is a supplementary standard that discusses the information security controls that organisations might choose to implement.
+This is a supplementary standard that provides an overview of information security controls that organisations might choose to implement.

 Organisations are only required to adopt controls that they deem relevant – something that will become apparent during a risk assessment.